perwin/pyimfit/docs/overview.rst

     data_im = pyimfit.FixImage(fits_data_im)

-You then pass in the data image to the previously generated ``Imfit`` object (\`imfitter'), along with an (optional) mask image:
+You then pass in the data image to the previously generated ``Imfit`` object (\`imfitter'):

 ::

     imfitter.loadData(data_im)

-You can also specify a mask image, which should be a numpy integer or float array where values [UPDATE WITH BETTER DESCRIPTION OF MASK FORMATS, INCLUDING NUMPY MASKED ARRAY]
+You can also specify a mask image, which should be a numpy integer or float array where values = 0 indicate *good* pixels, and values > 0 indicate bad pixels that should not be used in the fit.

+[UPDATE WITH BETTER DESCRIPTION OF MASK FORMATS, INCLUDING NUMPY MASKED ARRAY]

 ::